kelp-chip/webpack-babel-practice/README.md

-To simply use/make this app your own, run "npm install", then "npm run build" and "npm start" and you're good to go!
+To use/make this app your own, run "npm install", then "npm run build" and "npm start" and you're good to go!

 ---------------------------------------------------------------------------------------------------------------------